-13. REQUIREMENTS FOR SUPERVISED FINANCIAL INSTITUTIONS
+REQUIREMENTS FOR SUPERVISED FINANCIAL INSTITUTIONS

-- 13.1 The Board of an SFI has ultimate responsibility for the application of an appropriate and effective system of internal control.
-The Board is also responsible for risk governance and culture, assuring suitable internal control mechanisms and for monitoring their adequacy and effectiveness. - 13.2 Internal audit should maintain an up-to-date set of policies, procedures and performance and effectiveness measures for the internal audit function.
-Internal audit should continuously improve these in light of industry developments. - 13.3 All banks and trust companies, money transmission businesses and credit unions should conduct internal audits annually, with the exception of restricted trust companies whose operations are limited to conducting business on behalf of one client or clients who are members of the same family.
-Restricted SFIs should conduct an internal audit of operations at minimum, every three years. - 13.4 Full internal audit review of ML/TF risks should occur, at minimum, on a three-year cycle.
-The Central Bank should be informed of the scope and frequency of such reviews and receive a copy of the most recent internal audit report covering reputation risk. - 13.5 The internal audit report must present the objectives and scope of the audit and include the internal audit findings and recommendations, as well as senior management's responses.
-The report should also acknowledge when satisfactory performance is determined. - 13.6 SFI's must submit internal audit reports within 14 business days after the audit report has been formally issued. - 13.7 Follow-up internal audit reports on the weaknesses in procedures or processes identified in previous internal audit reports should be submitted quarterly until all of the deficiencies identified have been satisfactorily addressed in accordance with management's response.
-Additionally, internal audit staff should also follow up on any recommendations issued by external auditors as needed. - 13.8 SFIs must notify the Central Bank in writing, within 14 business days, of the appointment, replacement or removal of the Head of Internal Audit.
+58. The Board of an SFI has ultimate responsibility for the application of an appropriate and effective system of internal control.
+The Board is also responsible for risk governance and culture, assuring suitable internal control mechanisms and for monitoring their adequacy and effectiveness.

+- 59. Internal audit should maintain an up-to-date set of policies, procedures and performance and effectiveness measures for the internal audit function.
+Internal audit should continuously improve these in light of industry developments. - 60.
+All banks and trust companies, money transmission businesses and credit unions should conduct internal audits annually, with the exception of restricted trust companies whose operations are limited to conducting business on behalf of one client or clients who are members of the same family.
+Restricted SFIs should conduct an internal audit of operations at minimum, every three years. - 61.
+Full internal audit review of ML/TF risks should occur, at minimum, on a three-year cycle.
+The Central Bank should be informed of the scope and frequency of such reviews and receive a copy of the most recent internal audit report. - 62.
+The internal audit report must present the objectives and scope of the audit and include the internal audit findings and recommendations, as well as senior management's responses.
+The report should also acknowledge when satisfactory performance is determined. - 63.
+SFI's must submit annual internal audit reports to the Central Bank within 14 business days after the audit report has been formally presented to the Board. - 64.
+Follow-up internal audit reports on the weaknesses in procedures or processes identified in previous internal audit reports should be submitted annually to the Central Bank until all of the deficiencies identified have been satisfactorily addressed in accordance with management's response.
+Additionally, internal audit staff should also follow up on any recommendations issued by external auditors as needed. - 65.
+SFIs must notify the Central Bank in writing, within 14 business days, of the appointment, replacement or removal of the Head of Internal Audit.
 Where the Head of Internal Audit is removed, the SFI should communicate the reason for the removal to the Central Bank.

-14. RELATIONSHIP WITH THE CENTRAL BANK
+RELATIONSHIP WITH THE CENTRAL BANK

-- 14.1 Resident internal auditors must notify the Central Bank of all planned internal audit reviews and provide the Central Bank with the audit plan and audit scope on an annual basis. - 14.2 Group internal audit must notify the Central Bank, in writing, prior to visiting The Bahamas to conduct an audit of operations.
-The Auditor should provide a brief overview of the Audit Department, its accountabilities, staffing, organisation, and the scope of the proposed audit. - 14.3 Group and resident internal auditors must arrange a meeting with the Central Bank at the conclusion of the audit to discuss the methodology and preliminary findings. - 14.4 All audit reports, working papers and supporting documentation must be available to the Central Bank upon request and during the conduct of onsite examinations. - 14.5 SFIs are required to submit to the Central Bank, the results of the independent assessment of the internal audit function within 14 business days of receipt.6
+66. Resident internal auditors must notify the Central Bank of all planned internal audit reviews and provide the Central Bank with the audit plan.

+- 67. Group internal audit must notify the Central Bank, in writing, prior to visiting The Bahamas to conduct an audit of operations.
+The Auditor should provide a brief overview of the Audit Department, its accountabilities, staffing, organisation, and the scope of the proposed audit. - 68.
+Group and resident internal auditors must arrange a meeting with the Central Bank at the conclusion of the audit to discuss the methodology and preliminary findings. - 69.
+All audit reports, working papers and supporting documentation must be available to the Central Bank upon request and during the conduct of onsite examinations. - 70.
+SFIs are required to submit to the Central Bank, the results of the independent assessment of the internal audit function within 14 business days of receipt.

-15. REQUIRED DISCLOSURES BY THE INTERNAL AUDITORS
+REQUIRED DISCLOSURES BY INTERNAL AUDITORS